judus/rocket-engine/readme.md

 ### 9. Event System

-The **EventBus** allows components to communicate by emitting and listening for events, making interactions between game systems easier.
+The **EventBus** allows components to communicate by emitting and listening for events.

 **Example:**
 ```javascript